 - Locations – Soho and St Christopher’s Place.

-As I have a trip planned to Sri Lanka at the end of this year, I really want to try Hopper’s restaurant which I’ve only heard good things about for both the food and gluten free but I am yet to go.
+I really want to try Hopper’s restaurant which I’ve only heard good things about for both the food and gluten free but I am yet to go.

 Fancy a pit stop for something sweet?
 Waffles, crepes, vegan icecream, cookie icecream sandwiches, cupcakes, freak shakes? – find them all on my guide to finding sweet treats in London here.